hyaozhen/Deep_RL_Projects/p1_navigation/README.md

 #### Value Function Approximation

-In stead of using a Q-table as the representation of Q(s, a), we can use a function /f/ to represent Q(s, a), i.e. f(w, s, a) = Q(s, a), where /f/ can be any linear or non-linear function and /w/ is its parameter.
+In stead of using a Q-table as the representation of Q(s, a), we can use a function *f* to represent Q(s, a), i.e. f(w, s, a) = Q(s, a), where *f* can be any linear or non-linear function and *w* is its parameter.

-However, since /f/ is an approximation, as we do not know exactly how the Q values distribute, we would say f(w, s, a) ≈ Q(s, a)
+However, since *f* is an approximation, as we do not know exactly how the Q values distribute, we would say f(w, s, a) ≈ Q(s, a)

-So, no matter how many dimensions the states /s/ has, the function approximation /f/ will map the states and actions spaces into a single Q-value or a vector of Q-values.
+So, no matter how many dimensions the states *s* has, the function approximation *f* will map the states and actions spaces into a single Q-value or a vector of Q-values.
 Why the output may be a vector of Q-value?
 Because, if the states are in high-dimension space (e.g. pixels of images), but the actions are in low-dimension space (e.g. up, down, left, right, etc), we shall just reduce the dimensions of the states space.
 In other words, f(w, s) ≈ Q(s, a).
-We only take a state s as the input of /f/ and it will output a vector of Q-values of all actions (a1,…, an) in terms of the input state s (which could be an image): [Q(s, a1),Q(s, a2),Q(s, a3),…,Q(s, an)].
+We only take a state s as the input of *f* and it will output a vector of Q-values of all actions (a1,…, an) in terms of the input state s (which could be an image): [Q(s, a1),Q(s, a2),Q(s, a3),…,Q(s, an)].

 #### Deep Neural Networks as a Function Approximator

 ![dqn](/)
 [Source](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)

-We want to implement a deep neural network as a value function approximator /f/.
+We want to implement a deep neural network as a value function approximator *f*.
 For the example of Atari Breakout game above, the input are four sequential 84x84 grey scale images after processed.
 The neutral net involves two convolution layers, two full connection layers, and finally the output is a vector of Q values for each action.
 This is the basic structure of Deep Neural Networks, or DQN.

 #### Fixed Q-Targets
 So how we train this neutral net?
 What are the training samples?
 What is the loss function to optimize?